the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <captioned-image alt="PARKROYAL on Pickering at sunset" caption="" imgFile="/guides/singapore/parkroyal-01.jpg" format="v"/>

-This hotel feels like what's left of four rectangular towers after the plants took over and a river passed through and eroded their lower floors.
+This hotel feels like what's left of four rectangular towers after the plants took over, and a river passed through and eroded their lower floors.
 When you look at it, the lush vegetation hanging from everywhere is what first jumps at you.
 When you approach it, the soft geometric lines composing the "erosion" in the ground floor draws you in.
 When you go up to your room, you realize how functional it all is, how everything comes together: the rectangular towers offering the possibility for a standard hotel room layout, the shading and privacy from the plant terraces on the facade, the variety of spaces on the lower floor common areas.
 It is all kind of perfect.

 <image-gallery folder="/guides/singapore/" prefix="rpp" :num-images="4"/>